 When we received our quotes, the CarShield representative also recommended a month-to-month unlimited Gold plan, although a price was not provided.

-Your own price for an extended warranty may be different, because extended warranty quotes are based on many factors like:
+Pricing for an extended warranty may vary, as extended warranty quotes are based on many factors like:

 - Vehicle make, model, age and mileage